 What to Do at a DUI CheckpointIf you are not under the influence of alcohol or another illegal substance, you have nothing to worry about.
 Simply follow the instructions of the police officer and be polite.
 On the other hand, if you are suspected of or arrested for being under an influence, you can use the following tips throughout the process.
 All DUI lawyers should provide the same advice:

 - Be courteous to the officer you are speaking with.

 - Proactively exercise your right to remain silent.

 - Do not consent to a search of your vehicle.

 - You have the right to refuse participation or performance in field sobriety tests.

 - If you decide to consent to a blood draw, remember to request an independent blood sample.
-Wilson, Howser and Oliver is able to get your sample tested by an independent toxicology lab.
+Wilson, Howser, Oliver, & Turner is able to get your sample tested by an independent toxicology lab.